William Deresiewicz: "Solitude and Leadership"

 In October 2009, Deresiewicz delivered a speech titled "Solitude and Leadership" to the plebe class at the United States Military Academy at West Point.
 It was later published in The American Scholar and went viral online.
 In it, he makes the case that leadership entails more than just success and accomplishment.
 Citing observations he made of students at Yale and Columbia, Deresiewicz discusses the ubiquity of "world-class hoop jumpers" who "can climb the greasy pole of whatever hierarchy they decide to attach themselves to."
 Instead, he argues, true leaders (such as General David Petraeus) are those who are able to step outside the cycle of achievement and hoop jumping in order to think for themselves.
 Deresiewicz claims that solitude is essential to becoming a leader.

-Other
+The Death of the Artist

 In 2020, Deresiewicz published The Death of the Artist: How Creators Are Struggling to Survive in the Age of Billionaires and Big Tech on how artists sustain themselves in the Information Age.

+The End of Solitude

+The End of Solitude: Selected Essays on Culture and Society was published in August 2022.